 Derogatory or offensive language is not acceptable and will not be tolerated.
 This type of language can take any of the forms of bullying listed in our definition of bullying.
-It will be challenged by staff and recorded and monitored on the incident log and follow up actions and sanctions, if appropriate, will be taken for pupils and staff found using any such language.
+It will be challenged by staff and recorded and monitored on CPOMS and follow up actions and sanctions, if appropriate, will be taken for pupils and staff found using any such language.
 Staff are also encouraged to record the casual use of derogatory language using informal mechanisms such as a classroom log.

-Prejudice based incidents
+Prejudice-based incidents

-A prejudice based incident is a one-off incident of unkind or hurtful behaviour that is motivated by a prejudice or negative attitudes, beliefs or views towards a protected characteristic or minority group.
+A prejudice-based incident is an incident of unkind or hurtful behaviour that is motivated by a prejudice or negative attitudes, beliefs or views towards a protected characteristic or minority group.
 It can be targeted towards an individual or group of people and have a significant impact on those targeted.
-All prejudice based incidents are taken seriously and recorded and monitors in school, with the Headteacher regularly reporting incidents to the governing body.
+All prejudice-based incidents are taken seriously and recorded and monitored in school, with the Headteacher.
+Records are made and kept on CPOMS.
+The Headteacher regularly reporting incidents to the governing body.
 This not only ensures that all incidents are dealt with accordingly, but also helps to prevent bullying as it enables targeted anti-bullying interventions.